meshcloud/collie-hub/docs/tutorial/README.md

 # Start your Cloud Foundation

 This series of tutorials will lead you through the steps to get started with collie.
-This first tutorial will show you to
+This first tutorial will show you how to

 - initialize a new repository to work with collie
 - add your first cloud platform
+- import a [reusable kit module](../modules/) from collie hub
 - create and review documentation for your cloud foundation

 Throughout our tutorials, we are goin to use "Livkid Bank" as the name of a fictional organization that we are building a cloud foundation for.